rballachay/morbius/language/README.md

 # Language Model

+## Running

+To run the model, first ensure you have an environment with python 3.10 (you can do this most easily using [miniconda](https://docs.anaconda.com/miniconda/)), install the requirements using: `pip install -r requirements.txt` and then run the server/language model with: `bash ./start.sh`.
+If you have also already compiled the vision model, you may run that as well using `bash ./start.sh --vision`.

+## Introduction

 The language model is composed of three parts: speech-to-text, text-to-command and text-to-speech.
 See below the entire workflow for the language model, and the associated dependencies and scripts.
 For more information about the text-to-command section, see `data/rasa`.

 <img src="docs/language_diagram.png" alt="Language Model Workflow" width="1000">

-## Running

-To run the model, first ensure you have an environment with python 3.10, install the requirements using: `pip install -r requirements.txt` and then run the server/language model with: `bash ./start.sh`.

 ## Language - setup